appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 ### Supported QR/Barcode formats

-Appsmith supports the following formats for QR and barcodes:
+The following formats for QR and barcodes are supported:

 | 1D product | 1D industrial | 2D          |
 | ---------- | ------------- | ----------- |